qiscus/qiscus-sdk-android/docs/introduction.md

 In spite of real-time chat, Qiscus Chat SDK provides UI that can be customized according to your needs.
 But please keep in mind that, by default, Qiscus provides UI for chat room only.
 If you need to create contact list and conversation list UI, for example, you need to create it your own.
 However, we provide essential data that you can get and utilize for your app.

 ### Qiscus Chat SDK Features

 When you try our chat SDK, you will find the default built-in features such as:

 * Private & group chat
 * Typing indicator
 * Delivery indicator
 * Image and file attachment
 * Online presence
 * Read receipt
 * Reply message
-* Pending Messages
+* Pending messages
 * Emoji support

 You also can access more advance and customizable features such as :

 * Server side integration with Server API and Webhook
 * Customize your user interface
 * Embed bot engine in your app
 * Enable Push notification
 * Export and import messages from you app